eoaranda/jquery.emojipass/README.md

 ##Features & Releses

 #### v1
-* Dictionary for all the emojis and its UTF8 translation.
+* Dictionary for all the emojis and its char version.
 * Randomly shown images.
 * More than one input password box.
 * Close button.